 - Pickleball – Drop-in play

-On Monday, June 8, City parks will reopen with all park amenities for public use.
-Park visitors must maintain 6 feet of separation from others and adhere to social distancing guidelines.
+City parks are open with all park amenities for public use.
+Park visitors are encouraged to follow appropriate social distancing and safety protocols.

-- Basketball and racquetball courts will be available for play with capacity limits.
+- Basketball and racquetball courts are available for play with capacity limits.

-- All playgrounds and pavilions will open.
+- All playgrounds and pavilions are open.
 Reservations are not accepted at this time.

 Altamonte Springs has suspended disconnection for nonpayment for the duration of the Local State of Emergency.
 Payments can be made in person, by phone or online.
 For more information, visit the Utility Billing webpage.

 The City is experiencing a significant increase in residential waste as more families and telecommuters are home.
 Some residents may experience a slight delay in trash collection.
 Please do your part by having your cans curbside by 7 a.m. on your normal refuse collection day.
 The City will collect your trash as soon as possible.

 To aid businesses and residential properties with construction, the City is offering licensed contractors expanded use of the Virtual Inspections program.
 This program utilizes online video conferencing to allow inspectors to remotely view the site using a webcam controlled by the owner or contractor.
 For more information, visit the Virtual Inspections webpage.

 All residents are encouraged to follow established CDC hygiene guidelines: